Texting As Its Own Language

-Over the past decade, texting has emerged as its own unique dialect.
-In the past, chat-speak was frequently used because of character limitation (160 characters) and billing fees.
+Over the past decade, texting has emerged as its own unique dialect with it’s own texting glossary.
+Chat-speak is no longer a work around for character limitation (160 characters) and billing fees.
 Hence, “you” became “u,” “too/two/to” became “2”, and “got to go” became “g2g.”

 Fortunately, a lot has changed since the days of charging by the letter!
 Wonderfully affordable cell phone plans with unlimited texting emerged.
 This upgrade made for happy texters who were no longer forced to use acronyms to get around the outrageous fees.